ch-benard/devblog/aboutme.md

 * Grew up in Noth of France; worked in Montpellier (south) where I spent 14 years; moved to Nantes in 2014.

-* I currently live near Nantes with my girlfriend, and soon with my daughter.
+* I currently live near Nantes with my girlfriend, and my young daughter.

 # Contact
 You can email me or find me on Twitter if you want to get in touch.
 As I said, I love meeting new people so don't hesitate to send a message!